bonanitech/blog/_posts/2018-03-21-blink-lights-when-your-ip-phone-rings.md

 title:  "Blink lights when your IP phone rings"
 date:   2018-03-21 15:48:00 -0400
 tags: home-assistant freepbx asterisk
+permalink: /blink-lights-when-your-ip-phone-rings/
 ---

-I have an IP phone on my desk connected to a [FreePBX🔗](https://www.freepbx.org) server.
+I have an IP phone on my desk connected to a [FreePBX](https://www.freepbx.org) server.
 It is permanently set to silent mode.
 I keep it that way because 90% of the time I work with headphones.
 It's also in a place where I can not easily see it.

 So how do I know when the phone is ringing?
 Easy.
 The lights flash in a different color from the ambient light, in this case Navy Blue.